TERMS AND CONDITIONS

 34. Subject as stated in these Terms and Conditions, Tour purchases for Scheduled tours will be fully refunded up to 72 hours prior to the scheduled start date and time.
-A 50% refund will be applicable for cancellations between 72 and 48 hours prior to scheduled start date and time.
-No refund will be issued for cancellation less than 48 hours prior to scheduled start time and date, although access to services in the form of HD Tour video will be permitted.
+A 50% refund will be applicable for cancellations of Live Tours between 72 and 48 hours prior to scheduled start date and time.
+No refund will be issued for cancellation less than 48 hours prior to scheduled start time and date, although access to services in the form of an On Demand Tour video will be permitted.

 35. Subject as stated in these Terms and Conditions, Bespoke or Group tour purchases which include a 10% non refundable deposit will be fully refunded, minus deposit upon cancellation when a period of more than 28 days notice is given.
 Cancellations of bespoke or group tours between 28 and 14 days prior to agreed tour start date and time will receive a 50% refund.
 Bespoke or group tour cancellations within 14 days of the scheduled tour start time and date will not be eligible for refund.